 Scope note: This class comprises abstract temporal extents, in the sense of Galilean physics, having a beginning, an end and a duration.

 Time Span has no other semantic connotations.
 Time-Spans are used to define the temporal extent of instances of E4 Period, E5 Event and any other phenomena valid for a certain time.
-An E52 Time-Span may be identified by one or more instances of E49 Time Appellation.